Alwoodley

-Alwoodley is a civil parish and suburb of Leeds in West Yorkshire, England.
-It is 5 mi north of central Leeds and is one of the most affluent areas of the city.
-Alwoodley lies in Leeds 17 which was reported to contain the most expensive housing area in Yorkshire and the Humber by The Times.
+Alwoodley is a suburb and civil parish of Leeds in West Yorkshire, England.
+It is 5 mi north of central Leeds and is one of the most affluent areas of the county.
+Alwoodley lies in the LS17 postcode area which was reported to contain the most expensive housing area in Yorkshire and the Humber by The Times.

 The area is situated in the Alwoodley ward of Leeds City Council and Leeds North East parliamentary constituency.

 Geography

 The area comprises a large part of the postcode LS17, which contains most of north Leeds and the surrounding countryside.
 On either side of Alwoodley is Adel, to the west, and Shadwell, to the east.
 Most of the housing is between Nursery Lane and Alwoodley Lane.
-The area to the north is mainly countryside, including the Eccup Reservoir and two golf courses.
 To the south are Moor Allerton and Moortown.
+The area to the north is mainly countryside, including the Eccup Reservoir, two golf courses, and the Harewood Estate.

+The Harewood Estate comprises approximately 4,000 acres of land in total including Harewood House, an 18th Century country house designed by architects John Carr and Robert Adam, built for Edwin Lascelles, 1st Baron Harewood.
+The landscape was designed by Lancelot "Capability" Brown and spans 1,000 acres (400 ha).
+The house is the family seat of the Lascelles family, and home of David Lascelles, the Eighth Earl of Harewood.

 History

 The name Alwoodley is thought to derive from Old English Æthelwald-lēah, meaning 'the woodland clearing (lēah), at Æthelwald's farm'.
 It appears as Aluuoldelei in the 1086 Domesday Book.

 The route of the Roman road between Ilkley and Tadcaster, road 72b in Margary's numbering, passes through Alwoodley.
 Part of it was excavated along Lakeland Crescent in 1994.

 Alwoodley became part of the County Borough of Leeds on 1 April 1928 as a consequence of the passage of the Leeds Corporation Act 1927.